John Coates (naval architect)

-John Francis Coates, OBE (30 March 1922 – 10 July 2010) was a British naval architect best known for his work on the study of construction of the Ancient Greek trireme.
+John Francis Coates, OBE, RCNC (30 March 1922 – 10 July 2010) was a British naval architect best known for his work on the study of construction of the Ancient Greek trireme.
 His research led to the construction of the first working replica of triremes, the fastest and most devastating warship of Classical Mediterranean empires, and gave a greater understanding of how they were built and used.
 He also carried out research into the use of shipping in Northern Europe during the Bronze Age, in particular the Ferriby Bronze Age boat and the Dover Boat.

-Career
+Early life

 Coates was born and raised in Swansea, the son of chemists Ada and Joseph Edward Coates, Professor of Chemistry at the University College of Swansea.
 He was educated at Clifton College and took Engineering Science at The Queen's College, Oxford.

+Career

-He joined the Royal Corps of Naval Constructors and in 1943 saw sea service on the Arctic convoys.
+Coates joined the Royal Corps of Naval Constructors in 1943.
+He saw sea service on the Arctic convoys.
 After the war, he continued to work in the Admiralty.
+He had a period of service in the Royal Dockyard, Chatham.
 An early project was the design of new inflatable life jackets and life rafts for which he was appointed OBE in 1955.

-He was the leading ship design architect for the County-class destroyers.
-Coates remained in Admiralty service until 1979 when he retired from the post of Chief Naval Architect.
+From 1957, Coates was the naval architect for the County-class destroyers design.
+This design involved the new challenges of incorporating a large new Seaslug guided missile system, gas turbine and steam propulsion, advanced NBCD arrangements along with increased system complexity into a destroyer concept.

+Coates attended the Royal College of Defence Studies in 1971.
+In 1974 he was appointed superintendent of Naval Construction Research Establishment (NCRE) in Dunfermline.

+Coates was appointed as Chief Naval Architect in 1977, a post he remained in until his retirement in 1979.